Technical security overview

 Identity and access management

 Citrix Analytics supports delegated administrator permissions.
 You can assign a read-only admin permission to a user to manage Analytics in your enterprise.
-For more information, see Delegated administrators.
+For more information, see Manage administrator roles.

 Citrix Cloud manages the control plane for Citrix Analytics.
 Data received from the data sources are stored in multiple Microsoft Azure environments.
-These environments are located in the United States and the European Union regions.
+These environments are located in the United States, the European Union, and the Asia Pacific South regions.
 The storage location depends on the home region selected by the Citrix Cloud administrators when onboarding their organizations to Citrix Cloud.
 For more information, see the following topics:

 Citrix Analytics receives data from the subscribed Citrix Cloud data sources, on-premises data sources, and the third-party products.
-Analytics process the received data only if the customer has a Citrix Cloud entitlement and the Analytics administrator has explicitly enabled data processing for each of the subscribed data sources.
+The received data is processed only if the customer has a Citrix Cloud entitlement and the Analytics administrator has explicitly enabled data processing for each of the subscribed data sources.